caisah/s-lib/README.md

 -------------------------------------------------------------------------------

-A collection of functions and macros for string manipulation.
+A collection of functions and macros for string & word manipulation.
 This lib is inspired by [s-el](https://github.com/magnars/s.el) library created by [Magnars](https://github.com/magnars) for [GNU Emacs](https://www.gnu.org/software/emacs/).

 This library has not been tested with long strings and the recommendation is to use it (at least  for the moment) only with short strings.